macrozone/TuringCoffeeMachine/README.md

-# A Turing Mashine written in Coffeescript.
+# A Turing Machine written in Coffeescript.

 live demo: